• Home

 The first few months of lessons are us establishing good posture, learning how to hold the violin and bow, pitch and rhythm awareness, as well as establishing a nurturing environment for the student to grow in.
 I make lessons as fun as possible, encourage giggling, and I work hard to make sure we look at violin lessons as a positive experience.
 It’s very important in the first year to establish a good relationship between the student and the teacher, and develop a love of music (or atleast music class).
 Even if not much practicing gets done daily (although you will practice every day, likely it will be 1-5 minutes a day to start) they learn that they enjoy the few short moments of practicing they do infact accomplish.
 As their attention spans grows, so will the amount of daily practicing.
 It won't be much of a struggle to increase practice time as they grow, as long as they are used to daily practicing and generally enjoy the time spent in lessons and practice sessions at home.
 We do lots of games, lots of encouragement, and a lot of empowerment to help achieve this.

 We begin on a foamalin for younger children - a foam version of a violin.
-I have a “beginners checklist” I will send to you before our first lesson.
+I have a “beginners checklist” I will give you at our first lesson.
 It’s broken down into sections (right hand, left hand, play position, listening/singing) and each section has many activities and games listed that help us develop the fine motor skills needed to play the violin.
 Each activity has a blank box next to it.
 If we go over the activity in class, you will check off the box and then you’ll know when you have your practice sessions what things you can practice (anything checked off).
 Once everything (or most) is checked off, we graduate to a real violin!